-To date, we have financed our operations principally through private placements of our equity securities and payments received from various payors.
-As of December 31, 2021, the Company had \$115,174 of cash including \$875 of restricted cash.
+To date, the Company has financed its operations principally through private placements of its equity securities and payments received from various payors.
+As of March 31, 2022, the Company had \$95,534 of cash including \$875 of restricted cash.

 The Company may incur operating losses and generate negative cash flows from operations for the foreseeable future due to the investments management intends to continue to make in expanding operations and sales and marketing and due to additional general and administrative expenses management expects to incur in connection with operating as a public company.
 As a result, the Company may require additional capital resources to execute strategic initiatives to grow the business.